Geometric Eisenstein Series, Intertwining Operators, and Shin's Averaging Formula: Introduction

-\item For all $\alpha \in \gamorb$ defined by the $\Gamma$-orbits of coroots in $\mathbb{X}_{*}(T_{\ol{\mathbb{Q}}_{p}})$, the Galois cohomology complex $R\Gamma(W_{\mathbb{Q}_{p}},(\alpha \circ \phi_{T})^{2})$ is trivial. \end{enumerate} If $\phi_{T}$ satisfies (1) we say that it is weakly generic, and if it satisfies (2) then we say it is generic.
-If it satisfies (2)-(3) we say that it is weakly normalized regular, and if it satisfies (2)-(4) we say that it is normalized regular. \end{condition/definition} \begin{remark}{ } The relationship between these various conditions appears to be complicated in general, and is related to the behavior of the principal series representations $i_{B}^{G}(\chi)$ of $G$.
-Roughly speaking, Condition (2) guarantees the irreducibility of non-unitary principal series representations and that the intertwining operators for $i_{B}^{G}(\chi)$ are isomorphisms, while Condition (3) guarantees the irreducibility of certain unitary principal series representations.
+\end{enumerate} If $\phi_{T}$ satisfies (1) then we say it is generic, and if it satisfies (1) and (2) then we say it is generic regular. \end{condition/definition} \begin{remark}{ } These conditions are related to the behavior of the principal series representations $i_{B}^{G}(\chi)$ of $G$.
+Roughly speaking, Condition (1) guarantees the irreducibility of non-unitary principal series representations and that the intertwining operators for $i_{B}^{G}(\chi)$ are isomorphisms, while Condition (2) guarantees the irreducibility of unitary principal series representations (See Lemma \ref{unitaryirred}).
 As we will see in Appendix \ref{append: irred of principal series}, genericity is enough to guarantee that one has an isomorphism $i_{B}^{G}(\chi) \simeq i_{B}^{G}(\chi^{w})$ for all $w \in W_{G}$.
 However, one could still have an isomorphism of this form if $i_{B}^{G}(\chi)$ is the reducible induction of a unitary character $\chi$.
 This can happen if the character $\chi$ is not regular (i.e it is fixed by some $w \in W_{G}$).
-Conditions (3) and (4) imply such regularity conditions (Lemma \ref{lemma: normregimplies reg}), so that when $\Lambda = \ol{\mathbb{Q}}_{\ell}$, the representation $i_{B}^{G}(\chi)$ satisfies the stronger condition of being irreducible (Corollary \ref{cor: normreg implies irred}).
 To illustrate this, note that, for $G = \GL_{n}$, if we write $\phi_{T} = \bigoplus_{i = 1}^n \phi_{i}$ as a sum of characters then genericity is equivalent to supposing that